kamilc/campers/docs/configuration.md

             creates: ~/.local/bin/uv
 ```

-## Defaults
+## Defaults (`defaults`)

-Base settings inherited by all camps:
+Base settings inherited by all camps.
+Useful for setting a common region or SSH user.

 ```yaml
 defaults: